davidegat/infiniloop/README.md

 INFINI LOOP is powered by MusicGPT (https://github.com/gabotechs/MusicGPT) and MusicGen models by Meta (https://huggingface.co/spaces/facebook/MusicGen).
 According to Meta, the model was trained on licensed data from the following sources: the Meta Music Initiative Sound Collection, Shutterstock music collection, and the Pond5 music collection.
 See the paper for more details about the training set and corresponding preprocessing.

 All audios (and statistics) generated with INFINI LOOP are produced locally and never sent to, or require, any external service.
-Music generated with MusicGen models is entirely owned by the user, who retains full rights to use, distribute, modify, and commercialize it without restrictions. **If you obtain a loop by using INFINI LOOP, anyway, you are not allowed to use it commercially.**
+Music generated with MusicGen models is entirely owned by the user, who retains full rights to use, distribute, modify, and commercialize it without restrictions. **If you obtain a loop by using INFINI LOOP, anyway, you are not allowed to use it commercially.** (See [License](#license))

 GUI version: